How to Calculate Effective Interest Rate in Excel with Formula

 using direct formula to calculate effective interest rate in excel with formula

-Read More: How to Calculate Effective Interest Rate On Bonds Using Excel
+Read More: How to Use Nominal Interest Rate Formula in Excel

 The EFFECT function is Excel’s default function to calculate the effective annual interest rate.
 It takes the nominal interest and the number of compounding periods per year as its argument.